-Nowadays, the Army Alphabet is used not only by militaries but also by other professionals, companies, and other people.
+Nowadays, this Alphabet is used not only by militaries but also by other professionals, companies, and other people.
 Once these other people found the importance of flawless communication, they started using these codes in daily life.

 Test Yourself: NATO Phonetic Alphabet Quiz